Hurricane Preparation 2017

 Hurricane Season begins June 1st and ends November 30th.
-Historically, the most active time is mid-August through mid-October; however hurricanes and tropical storms have stuck the Gulf Coast outside the peak time frame.
-It is therefore, always prudent to be prepared.
-Below are basic tips to help prepare during hurricane season.
+Historically, the most active time is mid-August through mid-October; however hurricanes and tropical storms have struck the Gulf Coast outside the peak time frame; therefore, it's always prudent to be prepared.

 - 3-Day supply of non-perishable food

 - 3-Day supply of water (1 gallon per day per person)

 - Duct tape, tarp and rope

 - Eyeglasses, sunglasses, eye contacts & solution

 - Eating utensils